XVIIarcano/Galileo-Microscope/README.md

 ## Thanks and acknowledgements

 Thanks to Maff, who desinged the [Hadley telescope](https://www.printables.com/it/model/224383-astronomical-telescope-hadley-an-easy-assembly-hig) ([Metric version](https://www.printables.com/it/model/268580-hadley-telescope-official-metric-remix)).
-Building and using a Hadley has been the inspiration that made me think this might be possible, and the desing itself of the microscope is directly inspired by Hadley and the Hadley ecosystem.
+Building and using a Hadley has been the inspiration that made me think this might be possible, and the design itself of the microscope is directly inspired by Hadley and the Hadley ecosystem.

 Thanks to the Hadley discord community, especially Maff and Baker who encouraged me down this road after seeing the first render that was, at that point, still half a joke in my head.
 They also pointed, and accompanied me, to the next chapter of my acknowledgements.

-Thanks to the Microscopy discord community, in particular SmarmyNarwal and Blekenbleu who explained many things to me without patronizing even if I was literally an incompetent barging in with bold ideas.
+Thanks to the Microscopy discord community, in particular SmarmyNarwal and Blekenbleu who explained many things to me without patronizing even if I was literally an incompetent barging in with ideas.
 They helped me understand what I should be aiming for and what challenges I should be aware of.